lsst-sqre/sqr-011/index.rst

 Request for Comments (RFC)
 --------------------------

-The RFC process is a core part of DM's decision making process and a vital foundation of the team's culture.
+The RFC process is a core part of DM's decision making process and is a vital foundation of the team's culture.
 We use RFCs to allow anyone in the team to propose work that has ramifications across DM while also giving all team members an opportunity to comment if they are affected.
 RFCs may be issued for changes in third-party dependencies,